New U.N. climate deal struck, critics say gains modest

 Tosi Mpanu-Mpanu, head of the Africa Group, added: "It's a middle ground, we meet mid-way.
 Of course we are not completely happy about the outcome, it lacks balance, but we believe it is starting to go into the right direction."

-(Additional reporting by Barbara Lewis, Agnieszka Flak, Andrew Allan, Michael Szabo and Stian Reklev; editing by Jon Boyle and Peter Graff)
+(Reporting by Barbara Lewis, Agnieszka Flak, Andrew Allan, Michael Szabo and Stian Reklev; editing by Jon Boyle)